codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 ## 1. Finding & Modifying specific elements

-The object `document` actually models the root element of the HTML document which is created by `<html></html>` tags.
-All descendants of the object `document` are also modeled by objects and nested inside it with the same hierarchy as in the HTML document.
-So, to select an HTML element, we can travel from the root element following the HTML document's hierarchy.
+The object `document` actually is a model of the root element of the HTML document which is created by `<html></html>` tags.
+All of other HTML elements are also modeled by objects and nested inside the object `document` with the same hierarchy as in the HTML document.
+So, to select an element, we can travel from the root element following the HTML document's hierarchy.
 Let's get the 2 elements `<head>` and `<body>`.